 - Fewer types of advertisements are allowed with deemed consent:

 Certain categories of advertisement which have ‘deemed consent’ under the Advertisement Regulations, are restricted within Conservation Areas.
-Further clarification and advice can be found on the Government website (external link) and at Historic England (external link)
+Further clarification and advice can be found on the Government website and at Historic England

 - Control over works to trees which are not the subject of a Tree Preservation Order:

 - Restriction on the types of development which can be carried out without the need for planning permission (permitted development rights): including roof extensions, cladding, satellite dishes on front elevations and some types of extensions.
-Further information on permitted development rights is available on the Planning Portal (external link)
+Further information on permitted development rights is available on the consent types webpage on the Planning Portal

 There is potential to manage change within Conservation Areas to ensure that the identified special historic character and interest is preserved and enhanced.